What is the ACL or PCL in the Knee?

-If these symptoms are experienced, it is likely that an ACL knee injury as occurred, and immediate care is strongly advised.
+If these symptoms are experienced, it is likely that an ACL/PCL knee injury has occurred, and immediate care is strongly advised.

 The torn ACL in the knee is primarily managed by conservative treatment options including:

-- Rest: The patient is advised to take rest and take a break from physical activities to encourage the body to heal the torn ACL in the knee.
+- Rest: The patient is advised to take rest and take a break from physical activities to encourage the body to heal the torn ACL/PCL in the knee.

 - Ice: Application of ice packs is recommended on the affected knee after every two hours for twenty minutes.